bareknuckleshin/test/rag_paper_review_en.md

 Examples:

-- Translation: RAG not required
+- Translation: RAG not required, classified as 'Sufficient'
-- Summarization: RAG not required
+- Summarization: RAG not required, classified as 'Sufficient'
-- Search: RAG required
+- Search: RAG required, classified as 'Insufficient'
-- Suggestion: RAG required
+- Suggestion: RAG required, classified as 'Insufficient'

+Classifier finetuning:

+- Model: BERT-base-multilingual-cased
+- Batch Size: 16
+- Learning Rate: 1e-5
+- Dataset: Generated based on subset of the Databricks-Dolly-15K

 ---